DoD-Platform-One/Gatekeeper/docs/test.md

 with test_.
 By default, opa test runs all subcommands, reports the number of tests executed, and displays all failed tests or errors.
 It also includes a [dryrun](https://www.infracloud.io/blogs/opa-and-gatekeeper/) functionality which enables testing a Constraint on a live cluster without enforcing it.
 This functionality allows testing the Constraint without negatively impacting the cluster operations.

-Click her for information on [Testing](https://www.openshift.com/blog/better-kubernetes-security-with-open-policy-agent-opa-part-2).
+Click here for information on [Testing](https://www.openshift.com/blog/better-kubernetes-security-with-open-policy-agent-opa-part-2).